 Another Antipodes Inc is pleased to announce the following artists for the inaugural exhibition URBAN AXIS:

 Admire KAMUDZENGERERE (b.
 Zimbabwe), Andrew KAYSER (b.
 South Africa), Angus TAYLOR (b.
 South Africa), Arya LALLOO (b.
 South Africa), Athi-Patra RUGA (b.
 South Africa), Ayanda MABULU (b.
 South Africa), Ditte HAARLØV JOHNSEN (b.
 Denmark), Duncan WYLIE (b.
 Zimbabwe), Elize VOSSGATTER (b.
 South Africa), Gerald MACHONA (b.
-Zimbabwe), Grace CROSS (b.
+Zimbabwe), Harry CUNNINGHAM (b.
+South Africa), Grace CROSS (b.
 Zimbabwe), Gresham Tapiwa NYAUDE (b.
 Zimbabwe), Haroon GUNN-SALIE (b.
 South Africa), Helen TEEDE (Zimbabwe), Jabulani DHLAMINI (b.
 South Africa), Jake SINGER (b.
 South Africa), Jason BRONKHORST (b.
 South Africa), Jeanne GAIGHER (b.
 South Africa), Jimmy CHUCHU (b.
 Kenya), Jo ROGGE (b.
 South Africa), Julio RIZHI (b.
 Zimbabwe), Justin DINGWALL (b.
 South Africa), Larita ENGELBRECHT (b.
 South Africa), Lhola AMIRA (b.
 South Africa), Luami CALITZ (b.
 South Africa), Marlene STEYN (b.
 South Africa), Mary SIBANDE (b.
 South Africa), Maurice MBIKAYI (b.
 Democratic Republic of Congo), Meza WEZA (b.
 Zimbabwe), Michael MACGARRY (b.
 South Africa), Miriro MWANDIYAMBIRA, (b.
 Zimbabwe), Mohau MODISAKENG (b.
 South Africa), Mxolisi, Vusi BEAUCHAMP (b.
 South Africa), Nicola BRANDT (b.
 Namibia), Pedro PIRES (b.
-Angola), Rabia WILLIAMS (USA), Richard BUTLER-BOWDON (b.
+Angola), Rabia WILLIAMS (b.
+Catalunya), Richard BUTLER-BOWDON (b.
 South Africa), Shannon WALSH (b.
 South Africa), Sophia van WYK (b.
 South Africa), Thania PETERSEN (b.
 South Africa), Thenjiwe Niki NKOSI (b.
 USA), Troy MAKAZA (b.
 Zimbabwe), Vincent BEZUIDENHOUT (b.
 South Africa), Wycliffe MUNDOPA (b.
 Zimbabwe), Zemba LUZAMBA (b.
 Democratic Republic of Congo).